P7StudentUnited/VIT/README.md

   val infer : prog -> prog -> t list
   (* We can also imagine a dual to helper for infer *)

   (* Given a proram and a patch, try to apply it.
-The result is either a program or a helper, aiming to help to recover from this failure *) val apply : prog -> t -> (prog,helper) either
+The result is either a program or a helper, aiming to help to recover from this failure.
+The log explains the decisions. *) val apply : prog -> t -> (prog * log, helper) either

   (* Given a helper, try to recover from the failure *) val use_helper : prog -> helper -> (option context -> option prog) -> helper